 When vacation is a break from a life that’s less-than-fulfilling, then over-doing it is a way of treating ourselves.
 Equally, if we feel deprived because we try to willpower our way through tasteless food day after day, letting loose is yet again another treat.

-Even if that’s the case right now, you can still take these three steps to “do without over-doing” while on vacation:
+Even if that’s the case right now, you can still take these three steps to “do without over-doing” and avoid weight gain on vacation:

 - What’s your intention for vacation?
 Whether it’s to connect with people, see new places or relax, keep that intention in the front of your awareness.
 What does your vacation look like if this is your focus?

-- Strategize: look at combining both intentions, say with an activity that keeps your body in motion while seeing the sights or talking with friends.
+- Strategize: Then, to avoid weight gain on vacation, you’ll want to combine both intentions.
+For example, an activity that keeps your body in motion while seeing the sights or talking with friends.
 Or trying out new foods that are geared towards veggies and whole grains rather than the fried variety.
 Plan ahead how much you will drink, and keep your commitment to yourself.
 Rarely will you choose beforehand to drink in excess – that usually happens in the moment.

 Vacation does not need to equal weight gain.
 That’s not to say if you’re on a weight loss journey that you need to be focused on losing during vacation.
 Decide on your intention and stay in integrity with your choice.